splunk/splunk-azure-monitor-logs-function/README.md

 > func new --name azure_monitor_logs_processor_func --template "Azure Event Hub trigger" --cadinality "many" --connection "EVENTHUB_CONNECTION_STRING" --consumerGroup "splunk-consumer-group" --dataType "string"
 ```
 After being initialized in that manner, an additional output binding for blob storage was added in `function.json`.

+## Enabling Debug Logging
+In `host.json`, set `logging.logLevel.default` to `DEBUG` and environment variable `LogLevel` to `DEBUG`.
+> For more info, see https://github.com/Azure/azure-functions-python-worker/issues/248